ava-labs/avalanche-docs/docs/nodes/maintain/chain-config-flags.md

 AvalancheGo looks for these files in the directory specified by `--chain-config-dir` AvalancheGo flag, as documented [here](avalanchego-config-flags.md#--chain-config-dir-string).
 If omitted, value defaults to `$HOME/.avalanchego/configs/chains`.
 This directory can have sub-directories whose names are chain IDs or chain aliases.
 Each sub-directory contains the configuration for the chain specified in the directory name.
 Each sub-directory should contain a file named `config`, whose value is passed in when the corresponding chain is initialized (see below for extension).
 For example, config for the C-Chain should be at: `{chain-config-dir}/C/config.json`.

-This also applies to Subnets, for example, if a subnet's chain id is `2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt`, the config for this chain should be at `{chain-config-dir}/2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt/config.json`
+This also applies to Subnets, for example, if a Subnet's chain id is `2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt`, the config for this chain should be at `{chain-config-dir}/2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt/config.json`

 :::tip